 TED has become a phenomenon.
 Those who have seen the TED videos online would vouch for it.
-They are good, they are fresh, they are not political.
-And most of the times they do not come with an agenda to either sell you something or to influence your thoughts.
+They are good, they are fresh, and they are not political.
+And most of the time they do not come with an agenda to either sell you something or to influence your thoughts.
 So when I got an opportunity to attend a TEDx event at Taramati Baradari in Hyderabad, I was all excited to attend and listen to the stories of people around.

 TEDx event at Taramati Baradari

 They are simple stories from people who had an idea and they did something about it.
 The quantum of success is not important.
 What is important is that you tried something new.
 It is something that is worth sharing with others.
 It can be as simple as sharing a simple process to improve the everyday life that worked for you.
-To sharing path-breaking work in a field that requires expertise.
+To share path-breaking work in a field that requires expertise.
 Somewhere these stories touch us all.
 They leave us with a feeling that we can also do something about the problems or opportunities around us.

 Legend of Taramati

 Well-placed signboards directed the visitors to the auditorium.
-Most of who were taken by the beauty of the Baradari.
+Most of them were taken by the beauty of the Baradari.
 And wandered around the monument while they waited for the classic Hyderabadi delay to be over.
 There was a bit of confusion at the registration desk.
-There was no schedule available with them that they could share with the participants.
-Neither did their welcome kits have one?
+There was no schedule available to them that they could share with the participants.
+Neither did their welcome kits have one.
 In fact, it was not even put up anywhere on the venue.
 I found that a bit strange.
 The snacks and the food were good.
-Typically Hyderabadi – Biryani, Khubani ka Meetha, Irani Chai and Osmania Biscuits, all by Four seasons catering.
+Typically Hyderabadi – Biryani, Khubani ka Meetha, Irani Chai, and Osmania Biscuits, all by Four seasons catering.